kwebio/kweb-docs/intro.rst

 -----------------

 Kweb is a self-contained Kotlin library that can be added easily to new or existing projects.
-When Kweb receives a HTTP request it responds with a small HTML file including instructions for building the page, and a client which connects back to the web server via a WebSocket.
+When Kweb receives a HTTP request it responds with a small HTML file including optimized instructions for building the page, and a client which connects back to the web server via a WebSocket.
 The client then waits and listens for instructions from the server.